mirko1978/ema/phv/src/site/markdown/eclipse.md

 *	`// @formatter:on` in order to enable again the format of the code

 This tags are really useful when you are handling the fluent interface and API on Java.

+## Data for testing

+ICSR are private and it is not possible to public on github.
+The data used for unit test is on `G:\SharedAreas\IT\Applications\Pharmacovigilance`.
+The contenct of `data` folder has to be copied into `src/test/resources/data`.